Senate floor belongs to Trump team as defence case opens

-WASHINGTON — The floor of the U.S. Senate now belongs to President Donald Trump’s lawyers as they push the Republican-led chamber for an acquittal on charges that he abused his power and obstructed Congress.
+WASHINGTON — The floor of the Senate now belongs to President Donald Trump’s lawyers as they push the Republican-led chamber for his impeachment acquittal on charges that he abused his power and obstructed Congress.

-The president’s attorneys will begin their arguments Saturday in the impeachment trial and are expected to insist the president did nothing wrong when he asked Ukraine’s leader to investigate political rival Joe Biden.
+The president’s lawyers planned to begin their arguments Saturday in the impeachment trial and were expected to insist that he did nothing wrong when he asked Ukraine’s leader to investigate one of Trump’s political rivals, former Vice-President Joe Biden, who’s now seeking the 2020 Democratic presidential nomination.

-The attorneys have foreshadowed an aggressive, wide-ranging defence that will assert an expansive view of presidential powers and paint Trump as besieged by political opponents determined to undo the results of the last election and ensure his defeat in the next one.
-They are also expected to try to put Biden on the defensive as he campaigns for a first-place finish in the Iowa caucuses next month.
+Trump’s legal team has foreshadowed an aggressive, wide-ranging defence that will assert an expansive view of presidential powers.
+His lawyers intend to portray Trump as besieged by political opponents determined to undo the results of the 2016 election that put him in the Oval Office and to ensure his defeat this November.
+The lawyers also want to put Biden on the defensive as he campaigns for a first-place finish in the leadoff Iowa caucuses next month.

 “They put their case forward.
-It’s our time next,” said Trump attorney Jay Sekulow.
+It’s our time next,” said one of Trump’s lawyers.
+Jay Sekulow.

-The opening of the defence’s case comes after a three-day presentation by House Democrats, who as they wrapped up Friday warned that the president will persist in abusing his power and endangering American democracy unless Congress intervenes to remove him before the 2020 election.
-They implored Republicans to allow new testimony to be heard before they render a final verdict.
+The opening of the defence’s case comes after a three-day presentation by House Democrats.
+As they wrapped up on Friday, they asserted that Trump will persist in abusing his power and endangering American democracy unless Congress intervened to remove him before the 2020 election.
+They implored Republicans to allow new testimony to be heard before senators render a final verdict.

-Schiff closed Democrats’ case after three days of methodical and impassioned arguments detailing charges that Trump abused power by asking Ukraine for politically motivated probes of political rivals, then obstructed Congress’ investigation into the matter.
-Trump’s lawyers get their first chance to defend him Saturday, and are expected to argue that he was within his rights as president when he asked Ukraine for the investigation.
+Schiff closed Democrats’ case after methodical and impassioned arguments detailing charges that Trump abused power by asking Ukraine for politically motivated probes of political rivals, then obstructed Congress’ investigation into the matter.
+Trump’s lawyers contend Trump was within his rights as president when he asked Ukraine for the investigation.

+House managers made the procession across the Capitol before the trial resumed Saturday to deliver the 28,578 record of their impeachment case to the Senate.

-In making their case that Trump invited Ukraine to interfere in the 2020 election, the seven Democratic prosecutors peppered their arguments with video clips, email correspondence and lessons in American history.
-Republicans who found the presentation tedious and redundant can expect differences in tone and style from Trump’s lawyers, who plan to attack the impeachment as much on political as legal grounds.
+The the seven Democratic prosecutors peppered their arguments with video clips, email correspondence and lessons in American history.
+Republicans who found the presentation tedious and redundant can expect differences in tone and style from Trump’s lawyers, who planned to attack the impeachment as much on political as legal grounds.

 “It’s really trying to remove the president from the ballot in 2020.
 They don’t trust the American people to make a decision,” Sekulow said.

-Defence lawyers have signalled that they’ll cast Trump as a victim not only of Democratic outrage but also of overzealous agents and prosecutors.
-They’ll likely invoke mistakes made by the FBI in its surveillance of a former Trump campaign aide in the now-concluded Russia probe.
-In response to allegations that he invited foreign interference, they’ve already argued that it’s no different than Hillary Clinton’s campaign’s use of a former British spy to gather opposition research on Trump in 2016.
+Defence lawyers were expected to press the argument that Trump was a victim not only of Democratic outrage but also of overzealous agents and prosecutors.
+The lawyers probably will cite mistakes made by the FBI in its surveillance of a former Trump campaign aide in the now-concluded Russia investigation.
+In response to allegations that he invited foreign interference, they already have argued that it was no different than Hillary Clinton’s campaign’s use of a former British spy to gather opposition research on Trump in 2016.

-With acquittal likely — Republicans hold a 53-47 majority in the Senate, and a two-thirds vote would be required for conviction — the defence team is also arguing to an American public that heads to the polls in 10 months.
-Trump, eyes on the audience beyond the Senate chamber, bemoaned the schedule in a tweet, saying it “looks like my lawyers will be forced to start on Saturday, which is called Death Valley in T.V.”
+Acquittal was likely, given that Republicans hold a 53-47 majority in the Senate, and a two-thirds vote would be required for conviction.

+Trump, with his eyes on the audience beyond the Senate chamber, bemoaned the trial schedule in a tweet, saying it “looks like my lawyers will be forced to start on Saturday, which is called Death Valley in T.V.”

-Arguments are scheduled for just a few hours Saturday in what defence lawyers called a sneak preview.
+Arguments were scheduled for just a few hours Saturday in what defence lawyers called a sneak preview.
 They’ll continue Monday.

 The president is being tried in the Senate after the House impeached him last month on charges he abused his office by asking Ukraine for the probes at the same time the administration withheld hundreds of millions of dollars in military aid.
 The second article of impeachment against Trump accuses him of obstructing Congress by refusing to turn over documents or allow officials to testify in the House probe.